What about my attorneys fees?

 You are already negotiating terms and conditions in your agreement.
 Your agreement provides for quantity or quality of goods sold, type or level of services to be provided and price and payment terms.
 You can easily protect yourself in the event of litigation by inserting a provision that provides for the payment of reasonable attorney’s fees in the event of non-payment or default.

 Assuming that all of the other legal conditions for a valid contract are present, if there is a provision for reasonable attorney’s fees, there is not a court in Pennsylvania that will refuse to award those fees upon successful conclusion to your contract lawsuit.
 Similarly, there is not a court in Pennsylvania that will award you attorney’s fees in the absence of such a provision.
+If you find yourself in need of legal assistance, consider consulting with a reputable medical malpractice law firm specializing in contract disputes to ensure your rights are protected.

 Absent an attorney’s fee provision many contract disputes involving $3,000-$10,000 are not cost effective to litigate with a lawyer.
 You should have your attorney review your current standard contracts or proposals to ensure that an enforceable attorney’s fee provision is included.